-The world becomes so much more beautiful in my imagination after listening to stories from my friends.
+The world has become so much more beautiful in my imagination after listening to stories from my friends.

-“The world becomes so much more beautiful in my imagination after listening to my friends.”
+“The world has become so much more beautiful in my imagination after listening to my friends.”

 Discovering delicious food

-I’ve enjoyed food from different countries every weekend.
-And there’s no need to travel anywhere else.
-Thanks to the diversity in San Francisco, we can find any type of food in the city.
+My roommates were all from different parts of the world, so every weekend I tried something new from their native cuisine.
+Thanks to the diversity in San Francisco, we could find every type of food in the city.

-My friends and I usually go out once a week.
-And every time, one person takes the group to try their traditional food.
+My friends and I usually went out once a week, and every time, one person would take the group to try their traditional food.

 I remember my Peruvian friend took me to Limon Rotisserie and ordered arroz con mariscos for me—a traditional rice dish.
 It was amazing.
-And without having international friends, I would never get to try this.
+Without having international friends, I would never have got to try this.

-We’ve even gotten complimentary dessert from restaurant owners because they are fascinated by the fact that we are a group of friends from all over the world.
+We’ve even gotten complimentary dessert from restaurant owners because they are fascinated by the fact that we’re a group of friends from all over the world.

-“Without having international friends, I would never get to try this.”
+“Without having international friends, I would never have got to try this.”

 Overcoming my shyness and becoming more confident

 I have learned that being shy gave me nothing but boredom.
-At first, I was scared of making conversation with new friends from school.
-As Hult students are from all over the world, I was afraid that my friends might misunderstand me or get offended if something I said was inappropriate for their culture.
+At first, I was scared of making conversation with new people at school.
+As Hult students are from all over the world, I was afraid that my friends might misunderstand me or get offended if something I said was inappropriate in their culture.

 We got to know each other by working together on school projects and we bonded over eating out every weekend.
 I remember during lunch breaks, we used to sit down together, share our stories, and talk about our cultures for hours.

-Because I was experiencing new cultures, I enjoyed my time at Hult so much more.
+Because I was always experiencing new cultures, I enjoyed my time at Hult so much more.
 I’ve also become more culturally educated and more confident to travel the world on my own.
-I have learned that if I had continued being shy, I would have missed out an amazing chance to learn about the world.
+I’ve learned that if I had continued being shy, I would have missed an amazing chance to learn about the world.

 Here’s some advice if you are still shy after reading this: pay attention to your friends’ stories first.
-If you find them interesting to you, do some research on your own and get back to your friends later to discuss.
-I am sure that you will no longer be shy as you and your friends will now have a common topic to talk about.
+If you find them interesting, do some research on your own and get back to your friends later to discuss.
+I’m sure that you will no longer be shy as you and your friends will now have a common topic to talk about.